Snowden (film): Plot

 Snowden later takes a position with the NSA in Japan, initially under the pretense of building a program that would allow the government to back up all critical data from the Middle East in an emergency, a program which he names "Epic Shelter".
-Snowden learns of the practices the NSA and other U.S. government agencies are using not just in Japan, but in most countries which the U.S. is currently allied with, which include planting malware in different computers that manage government, infrastructure and financial sectors so that, in the event that any allies turn against the US, that country can effectively be shut down in retaliation.
+Snowden learns of the practices the NSA and other U.S. government agencies are using not just in Japan, but in most countries which the U.S. is currently allied with.
+These plans include planting malware in different computers that manage government, infrastructure and financial sectors so that, in the event that any allies turn against the US, that country can effectively be shut down in retaliation.
 The stress associated with the job results in the end of his relationship with Mills, who moves back with her family in Maryland.

 Three months later, Snowden has left his post with the NSA and returned to Maryland where he and Mills resume their relationship and he takes a position consulting for the CIA.
 During a hunting trip, O'Brian reveals an operation in Oahu that revolves around counterattacking Chinese hackers.
-After Snowden is diagnosed with epilepsy, Mills agrees that he should join the operation for she believes the environment in Hawaii may be beneficial for his health.
-Upon beginning his new job in "The Tunnel", an underground World War II bunker that has been re-purposed for massive electronic surveillance and SIGINT operations, Snowden learns that Epic Shelter is actually providing real-time data that assists U.S. drone pilots in launching lethal strikes against terror suspects in Pakistan.
+After Snowden is diagnosed with epilepsy, Mills agrees that he should join the operation, believing the environment in Hawaii may be beneficial for his health.
+Upon beginning his new job in "The Tunnel", Snowden learns that Epic Shelter is actually providing real-time data that assists U.S. drone pilots in launching lethal strikes against terror suspects in Pakistan.

 Snowden ultimately becomes disillusioned with what he is a part of.
 It culminates in Snowden smuggling a microSD card into his office by way of a Rubik's Cube, and loading all relevant data.
 He then tells his colleagues he is feeling ill and departs.
 He advises Mills to fly home to Maryland, after which he contacts Poitras and Greenwald to schedule the meeting.

 With the help of journalist Ewen MacAskill, the information is disseminated to the press on June 5, 2013, with additional leaks published in the following days.
-In the aftermath, with the help of MacAskill, Greenwald and Poitras, Snowden is smuggled out of Hong Kong on a flight bound for Latin America by way of Russia.
+In the aftermath, with the help of MacAskill, Greenwald and Poitras, Snowden is smuggled out of Hong Kong on a flight bound for Latin America via Russia.
 However, the U.S. government revokes his passport, forcing him to remain in Moscow indefinitely.
 He is eventually granted asylum for three years, with Mills joining him at a later date.
-Snowden continues his activism.
+In a remote interview expressing his activism, Snowden states that he is willing to face a court in the US if he is guaranteed a fair trial.
+Credit sequences showcase news headlines and interviews detailing the consequences of Snowden's actions in Congress, leading to broad reform in the NSA.